davidcole1340/ext-php-rs/guide/src/macros/classes.md

 macro.
 This attribute derives the `RegisteredClass` trait on your struct, as well as registering the class to be registered with the `#[php_module]` macro.

-The implementation of `RegisteredClass` requires the implementation of `Default` on the struct.
-This is because the struct is initialized before the constructor is called, therefore it must have default values for all properties.

-Note that Rust struct properties **are not** PHP properties, so if you want the user to be able to access these, you must provide getters and/or setters.
-Properties are supported internally, however, they are not usable through the automatic macros.
-Support for properties is planned.

 ## Options

 The attribute takes some options to modify the output of the class: